COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

-Lab specialists label abnormal cells according to how abnormal they are—how different they are from normal cells.
-Knowing what type of abnormal cells you have helps your doctor decide on treatment.
+Lab specialists label abnormal cells according to how different they are from normal cells.

-Minor cell changes may disappear without treatment.
+Minor cell changes may go away without treatment.
 But sometimes they turn into more serious cell changes.
 Types of minor cell changes are:

-Moderate to severe cell changes—HSIL and AGC—are more likely to be precancerous and turn into cervical cancer if left untreated.
+Moderate to severe cell changes—HSIL and AGC—are more likely to be precancerous and turn into cervical cancer if they aren't treated.

 In some countries, other labeling systems are used.
 These systems may use the term dysplasia to describe cervical cell changes.
 Or they may just describe the changes as mild, moderate, or severe.

 When your Pap test result is abnormal, you always need to follow up with your doctor.
-Often this just means having regular checkups and Pap tests.
+Often this just means having regular checkups and cervical cancer screening tests.
 But sometimes it means more tests or treatment.

-It's very important to complete any further testing
+It's very important to complete any further testing that your doctor recommends.

-Most women won't need special testing or treatment.
-Instead, they'll follow a schedule of regular Pap tests to watch for cell changes.
-This is called watchful waiting.
+Most people won't need special testing or treatment.
+Instead, they'll follow a schedule of regular Pap or HPV tests (cervical cancer screening tests).
+This is called active surveillance.
 It may be recommended when: